 There isn't a precise formula for this.
-We asked Stephen Tackney, Deputy Associate Chief Counsel of the IRS, about this at the NASPP Conference a couple of years ago.
-He thought that any reasonable method would be acceptable, provided the company applies it consistently.
+Any reasonable method is acceptable, provided the company applies it consistently.

 The example I used above is straight-forward; awards with incremental vesting are trickier.
-For example, say an employee is granted an NQSO that vests in three annual installments.
-15 months later, the employee changes to consultant status.
+For example, say an employee is granted an NQSO that vests in three annual installments and the employee changes to consultant status 22 months later.

 The first vesting tranche is easy: that tranche fully vested while the individual was an employee, so when those shares are exercised, the entire gain is subject to withholding and reportable on Form W-2.

 There's some room for interpretation with respect to the second and third tranches, however.
 One approach is to treat each tranche as a separate award (this is akin to the accelerated attribution method under ASC 718).
 Under this approach, the second tranche is considered to vest over a 24-month period.
 The employee changed status 22 months into that 24-month period, so 92% (22 months divided by 24 months) of that tranche is attributable to services performed as an employee.

 If this tranche is exercised at a gain of $10,000, $9,200 is subject to withholding and reported on Form W-2.
 The remaining $800 is reported on Form 1099-NEC and is not subject to withholding.
 The same process applies to the third tranche, except that this tranche vests over a 36-month period, so only 61% of this tranche is attributable to services performed as an employee.